 If you qualify for a Doubt as to Collectibility Offer in Compromise, this is the best option in most cases.
 Acceptance is more likely for these types of Offer in Compromise.
 If you can full pay the balance based on the IRS Collection Financial Standards, these might be your only Offer in Compromise options.

-If you owe more than $20,000 to the IRS give us a call at (888) 515-4829 and press 1 to setup a free consultation with one of our experienced tax attorneys.
+If you owe more than $20,000 to the IRS, fill out our contact form or call us at (888) 515-4829 to set up a free consultation with one of our experienced tax attorneys.
 They will give you a better understanding of your options going forward with different types of Offer in Compromise.
-You can also contact us and fill out our online form.

-Please note that the information on this page is informational only and does not constitute legal advise.
+Please note that the information on this page is informational only and does not constitute legal advice.
 Use at your own risk.